 The situation is evolving rapidly and we expect these regulations to be tightened or extended.
 One group that has been impacted are couples with upcoming wedding celebrations, as well as other events organisers.
 If you are in this position, you may be wondering whether you are entitled to cancel or postpone your event, without losing your deposit, or worse, being forced to pay the full agreed price to the venue and your vendors.
 This article is meant to be a simple guide to navigating the process.

-To read the full text of this article, please visit the Compliance Week website.
+To read the full text of this article by Duane Morris & Selvam director Daniel Soo, please visit the firm website.

 Unforeseeable circumstances – such as the outbreak of coronavirus – that prevent a party from fulfilling its contractual duties may fall under the force majeure clause of that contract.

 Force majeure clauses are specific to each contract and operate as a risk allocation mechanism to govern situations that are beyond the parties’ control, such as the outbreak of war or natural disasters.
 Whether the COVID-19 outbreak constitutes a force majeure event depends on the exact wording and scope of the provision in the contract.
 For example, if the force majeure clause: